Jacob Glatstein: Awards

 He won acclaim as an outstanding figure of mid-20th-century American Yiddish literature only later in life, winning the Louis Lamed Prize in 1940 for his works of prose, and again in 1956 for a volume of collected poems titled From All My Toil.
+In 1966, he won the H. Leivick Yiddish literary award from the Congress for Jewish Culture.